 Remember that exciting new business lead that started with a great phone call or meeting, resulted in a pretty expansive proposal, perhaps another follow up meeting, and then...all contact with the potential client vanished into thin air?
 We all get busy, budgets shift around and big, bold ideas can get waylaid for the boring same old, so it's important to have a strategy in place for staying connected to your target contacts.
 After all, that person might still be interested and waiting for you to make the next move or hey did go with another agency but aren't happy with the results.
 Perhaps they've just been given marching orders for a big new product launch your call is perfect timing, this time.
 However, instead of sending an email "just following up" - try to add something of value to your next bit of outreach.
 Invite your potential client to an agency event with room to spare on the RSVP list, or shoot them a quick email with a relevant industry article you read recently that you think they would find valuable.

 Have you ever pitched a long-term retainer or big project relationship to a potential client and gotten a counterproposal for a short term retainer or smaller project or event?
 Have you passed on opportunities because they don't fit your current marketing strategy and/or required compensation levels?
-Perhaps 2014 is the year to be open to creative ways of working with new clients.
+Perhaps this is the year to be open to creative ways of working with new clients.
 Sometimes, it is worth working with a new client on a short term project, if that client aligns with your bigger vision, or offers a business development tool (whether to build a case study for future client proposals, a change to do work in a target vertical, or to propose an expansion to the relationship after you deliver stand-out results).
 Sometimes, project work can be profitable if you price it appropriately and manage client expectations.
 And, if you met with a potential client who really wants to work with you but can't afford your monthly retainer, consider compensation with him/her a combination of trade/barter or an equity stake in the company.
 Be open to new possibilities this year, and you might just open the door to creative and profitable new accounts.

 Let Referral Partners Know Your Needs

 Building a network of referral relationships is a beautiful thing.
 Whether you decide to formalize referral agreements with agencies and likeminded professionals or simply work on an informal basis strengthening relationships with friends and colleagues in the industry, referrals are a useful tool for agencies hunting for new business.
 Reach out to people you know who work for PR agencies, creative agencies, stylists, retailers and other brands that are not in direct conflict with your business and ask them to update you on their target customer, latest case studies and news.
 And do the same for them.
-Early 2014 is a great time to let your referral partners know what makes a great client for your agency, as well as a few recent client highlights so that they can advocate on your behalf should they come across a potentially great fit.
+The New Year is a great time to let your referral partners know what makes a great client for your agency, as well as a few recent client highlights so that they can advocate on your behalf should they come across a potentially great fit.
 Through relationship building, my partner and I have created a web of trusted agency partners who are our go-to vendors for various services for our clients.
 Who is in your referral circle?
 When was the last time you sent a referral to someone and vice versa?

 Be Generous with Your Time and Expertise